“That alone will save us six figures.”

 With unmanaged EV charging, designers size electrical infrastructure to this “worst case charging scenario” in compliance with building codes – even if that event never happens.

-That means electrical engineers must upsize necessary electrical equipment such as transformers, switchgear, and copper wires.
-This approach adds significant project costs, not to mention time for utility permitting.
+That means electrical engineers must upsize necessary electrical equipment such as transformers, switchgear, and copper wires, adding significant project costs.
+Not to mention time for utility permitting.

 What if we could avoid expensive, unnecessary infrastructure for EV charging?